Hi! The English site is only a beta for now and still has many errors (especially in names and locations).

 Preschool with a nursery division

 Suðurborg Preschool officially opened in 1979.
-It currently operates in two buildings, one of which has one group and the other has 6 groups as well as shared spaces.
-The groups are called Brekkukot, Lækjarkot, Hólakot, Krílakot, Dvergakot, and Álfakot.
+It currently operates in two buildings, one of which has one division and the other has 6 divisions as well as shared spaces.
+The divisions are called Brekkukot, Lækjarkot, Hólakot, Krílakot, Dvergakot, and Álfakot.
 Suðurborg has 40 employees and 106 children stay there at the same time.

 Preschool Director: Berglind Hallgrímsdóttir